-The following figure provides an example of a new individual user policy with both the Liveness Detection Disabled and Corporate Credentials Authentication options enabled.
+The following figure provides an example of a new individual user policy with both the Liveness Detection Disabled and Corporate Credentials Authentication options enabled, and the Haptic Feedback on Nymi Bands option disabled.

 Figure 10: Create Individual Policy page

 9. Click Create.